-So you don’t feel too overwhelmed with the smorgasbord of things to do during your stay, we’ve done our best to sort through Maui’s never-ending array of activities and narrowed them down to only the best of the best, which we then compiled into this handy guide.
+So you don’t miss out on a single thing to do during your stay, we’ve done our best to sort through Maui’s never-ending array of activities and narrowed them down to only the best of the best, which we then compiled into this handy guide.

 Those hoping to discover Maui’s more-thrilling offerings can get their fi ll while racing over gullies on a ziplining tour, traveling deep below the ocean surface in a submarine or flying down a 38-mile mountain highway with a biking tour group.

 Other less daredevil ways to take in the island’s amazing natural scenery include a walk through a lava tube, a ride on a steam locomotive, a visit to a hotel where the focus is on Hawaiian tradition or an excursion to Whalers Village Museum in old Lahaina and the Maui Ocean Center in Wailuku, where otherworldly creatures from the deep wait to meet your acquaintance.

 If all those sea creatures inspire you to head out to the beach, there’s plenty to do out on the water.
 Snorkeling, surfing, kayaking, dolphin searches and something called snuba—an experience halfway between snorkeling and scuba— all make for a memorable family outing.
 There are also off-island getaways worthy of exploration, like the storied islet of Molokini and the legendary isle of Lana’i, where pineapple once was king.

 Set your gaze out toward the mighty Pacific this time of year and you’re sure to be treated to the telltale whitewater splash or spout of a humpback whale.
 Each winter these gentle giants make their annual migration from the frigid waters of Alaska to the warmer Hawaiian climate.